Opening of the 2019 Navigation Season: Federal Kumano transits the St. Lambert Lock on March 26th

 Moving cargo efficiently and safely is vital to the Seaway’s competitive position as a trade gateway.

-The Saint Lawrence Seaway Development Corporation (US) and the St. Lawrence Seaway Management Corporation (Canada) continue to work with industry partners to reinforce the Seaway’s efficiency and safety.
+The Great Lakes St. Lawrence Seaway Development Corporation (US) and the St. Lawrence Seaway Management Corporation (Canada) continue to work with industry partners to reinforce the Seaway’s efficiency and safety.
 From being the first inland waterway to implement the Automatic Identification System in 2003, which enables the precise monitoring of ship locations by satellite, to the implementation of the Draft Information System which provides a 3-D model of the channel and enables ships to safely carry up to 400 additional tonnes of cargo per voyage, the Seaway Corporations have been at the forefront of progress within the marine industry.

 The recent implementation of Hands Free Mooring (HFM) represents the greatest advancement in Seaway operations since its inception in 1959.